 2> if the defaultDownlinkBWP-Id is not configured, and the MAC entity switches to the DL BWP which is not the initialDownlinkBWP and is not indicated by the dormantBWP-Id if configured:

 3> start or restart the bwp-InactivityTimer associated with the active DL BWP.

+Editor’s NOTE: How separate initial UL/DL BWP imapcts MAC specification will be discussed and determined further.

 Next change